 Adrienne Alexander is a former American actress, voice actress and a sound editor.
 She may be remembered as the voice of Brattina from Hanna-Barbera’s Pound Puppies and the original voice of Bright Eyes in the Pound Puppies TV special.
 Her husband was Tom Ruegger, creator of memorable shows such as Tiny Toon Adventures, Animaniacs, and Pinky and the Brain.
 Her oldest son is writer and director Nathan Ruegger.
 She was born in Walla Walla, Washington, and later moved to Hanover, New Hampshire, where she graduated from Hanover High School in 1972.
 She attended Dartmouth College where she majored in psychology.
 She also met Tom Ruegger at the college and they would later marry. ...more on Wikipedia

 Birthplace: Walla Walla, Washington, United States of Americasee more on Adrienne Alexander

-Verna Fields was an American film editor, film and television sound editor, educator, and entertainment industry executive.
+Verna Fields (née Hellman; March 21, 1918 – November 30, 1982) was an American film editor, film and television sound editor, educator, and entertainment industry executive.
 In the first phase of her career, from 1954 through to about 1970, Fields mostly worked on smaller projects that gained little recognition.
 She was the sound editor for several television shows in the 1950s.
-She worked on independent films, on government-supported documentaries of the 1960s, and on some minor studio films such as Peter Bogdanovich's first film, Targets.
+She worked on independent films (including The Savage Eye (1959), on government-supported documentaries of the 1960s, and on some minor studio films such as Peter Bogdanovich's first film, Targets (1968).
 For several years in the late 1960s, she was a film instructor at the University of Southern California.
-Her one major studio film, El Cid, led to her only industry recognition in this phase of her ...more on Wikipedia
+Her one ...more on Wikipedia

 Age: Dec. at 64 (1918-1982)

-Birthplace: St. Louis, Missouri, United States of Americasee more on Verna Fields
+Birthplace: St. Louis, Missourisee more on Verna Fields